datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 // Columns recreating session via re-connect on cluster: [id, initial_column]
 ```

-No. Apparently only re-instantiating the cluster does the job:
+Nope.
+Apparently only re-instantiating the cluster does the job:
 ```java
 session.close();
 cluster.close();